 Peer Instruction

-- Peer Instruction (Teaching@Tufts)
+- Designing Peer Feedback (Teaching@Tufts)

-Team-Based Learning is a framework for structured small-group learning, adaptable to large and small classes.
-This technique emphasizes student preparation, in-class assessment, and in-class student collaboration on solving applied problems —
+Team-based learning is a framework for structured small-group learning, adaptable to large and small classes.
+This technique emphasizes student preparation, in-class assessment, and in-class student collaboration on solving applied problems.

 - Team Based Learning – Examples & Recommendations (Yale)